nest/nest-simulator/doc/guides/using_nest_with_music.rst

 This configuration file connects MUSIC's ``messagesource`` program to the port ``msgdata`` of a NEST instance.
 The ``messagesource`` program needs a data file, which contains the messages and the corresponding time stamps.
-The data file (``messages0.dat``) is shown in the following
-listing:
+For this example, we use the data file, ``messages0.dat``:

 ::

     0.3     Hello
     0.7     !

-Please note that MUSIC uses a default unit of seconds for the specification of times, while NEST uses miliseconds.
-The example uses the `PyNEST <introduction-to-pynest.md>`__ syntax instead of SLI for the NEST part.
-The script that sets up the receiving side (``msgtest.py``) of the exampe is shown in the following listing:
+.. note:: In MUSIC, the default unit for time is seconds for the specification of times, while NEST uses miliseconds.

+The script that sets up the receiving side (``msgtest.py``) of the example is shown in the following script.

+We first import NEST and create an instance of the ``music_message_in_proxy``.
+We then set the name of the port it listens on to ``msgdata``.
+The network is simulated  in steps of 10 ms.

 ::